Consensus Complementarity Control for Multi-Contact MPC

 The primary contribution of this paper is an algorithm, consensus complementarity control (C3), for solving the hybrid MPC problem approximately for multi-contact systems.
 We exploit the distributed nature of ADMM and demonstrate that the hard part of the problem, reasoning about contact events, can be parallelized.
 This enables our algorithm to be fast, robust to disturbances and also minimizes the effect of control horizon on the run-time of the algorithm.
-Experimental validation of contact-implicit MPC algorithms is extremely rare, where success in simulation may not transfer easily to real systems.
-In this paper, we present state-of-the-art experimental results demonstrating real-time multi-contact control on two different hardware setups, including use of a Franka Emika Panda arm interacting with objects while frequently making and breaking contact.

-A preliminary version of this article was presented at the International Conference on Robotics and Automation \cite{aydinoglu2022real}.
-Here, we improve on the previous work.
-Code has been further optimized and the algorithm runs two to three times faster.
-More importantly, we verify our results on a complex hardware setup, accomplishing challenging robot arm manipulation tasks with Franka Emika Panda arm, a 7-DOF manipulator.
-To achieve the hardware results, we propose a control framework that integrates C3 with a low-level impedance controller and a vision-based state estimation setup.
-In addition to that, two new numerical examples demonstrate the effectiveness of our method on high-dimensional manipulation tasks.
+A preliminary version of this article was presented at the International Conference on Robotics and Automation \cite{aydinoglu2022real}. \rev{In this work, extensions are as follows. \begin{enumerate} \item For the first time, we demonstrate that solving complex robotic manipulation tasks on hardware via real-time contact-implicit MPC is possible. \item To achieve this, we show that multi-contact manipulation problems can be formulated as a linear complementarity system that is amenable to real-time MPC (via C3). \item In addition, we propose a control framework that integrates C3 with a low-level impedance controller and a vision-based state estimation setup. \item We introduce a novel convex projection that can improve the solve times for the C3 algorithm by more than 3 times as shown in Section \ref{subsec:multi_ball}.
+We also include theoretical analysis of this approximate projection, connecting its limiting behavior to linear complementarity problems. \item The effectiveness of the method is demonstrated on two new numerical examples of high-dimensional manipulation tasks. \end{enumerate} }